The art of change: using creative research methods to solve the plastics crisis

 The RPI’s use of creative research methods serves as an important reminder that solving complex global challenges requires more than just data and policy recommendations.
 It requires a shift in how we engage with the issues, how we include marginalised voices and how we communicate the urgency of action.
 Through theatre, music, visual arts and other creative tools, RPI is showing the world how the art of change can be a driving force in solving the plastics crisis.

 Cressida Bowyer is deputy director of the Revolution Plastics Institute at the University of Portsmouth.
-The Revolution Plastics Institute has been shortlisted in the Outstanding Contribution to Environmental Leadership category in the 2024 THE Awards.
+The Revolution Plastics Institute was shortlisted in the Outstanding Contribution to Environmental Leadership category in the 2024 THE Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.